hmassad/react-dependant-contexts/README.md

 # React Dependent Contexts

-Project aimed to demonstrate the usage of a Context from within another Context The represented use case is a service (SomeService) that consumes user infromation (UserContext) displayed by UserDetailsViewer and loaded by UserDetailsEditor, outside of SomeService context.
+Project aimed to demonstrate the usage of a React Context from within another Context.

+The represented use case is a service (SomeService) that consumes user infromation (UserContext) displayed by UserDetailsViewer and loaded by UserDetailsEditor, outside of SomeService context.